LuuSousa/LuuSousa/README.md

 - 👋 Hi, I’m @LuuSousa
 - 👀 I’m interested in  Front-End
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me ...
+- 📧 dev.luusousa@gmail.com

 <!---
 LuuSousa/LuuSousa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.